Charitymkakina/aws-notes-and-labs/Introduction/cloud-basics.md

 1. Tier 1(Top tier)- They were in the market, they have a wide offering of services, and they are well recognized in the industry.
 They include: `AWS`, `Microsoft Azure`, `Google Cloud Platform`, and `Alibaba.`
 2. Tier 2(Mid-tier)- Backed by well-known tech companies, slow to innovate, and has turned into a specialization.
 They include: `IBM Cloud`, `Oracle Cloud`, `Huawei Cloud`, and `Tencent Cloud.`
 3. Tier 3(Light tier)- They are virtual private servers turned to offer core IAAS offerings.
 They are simple and cost-effective.
 They include: `Vultr`, `Digital Ocean`, and `Akamai Connected Cloud (Linode).`

+# AWS Global Infrastructure
+1. `Region`-They are physical locations around the world containing multiple data centers.
+A region is a cluster of data centers.
+Region names include: `us-east-1.`
+2. `Availability Zone`- is one or more discrete data centers within a region with redundant power, networking, and connectivity.
+AZs are separated from each other to ensure they are isolated from disasters.
+They are connected with high-bandwidth, ultra-low-latency networking.
+AZs name include: `us-east-1a, us-east-1b`
+3. `Local Zones`- Local Zones bring AWS services closer to users.
+Designed for ultra-low latency (milliseconds).
+Used for: Gaming, Real-time apps, media, and machine learning.
+4. `Edge Locations`- enables the content to be delivered to end users with lower latency.
+5. `AWS Outposts`- They extend AWS infrastructure to on-premises environments.
+Run AWS services in your own data center.
+Supports hybrid cloud setups.
+Useful for low-latency or local data requirements.